 Description

-The head frame comprises 4 splayed supports, with two shear legs towards the winder linked to the verticals by two horizontal and two right-angle struts.
-There are steps up the S shear leg to a platform at the top giving access to the 2 sheaves.
-The headframe is boxed-in internally with steel plates to prevent air being drawn into the shaft, as this is the upcast shaft for the colliery.
-The pit top itself is enclosed by an irregular single-storey brick building between the legs of the frame.
-This has air lock doors to give access for materials and men to the shaft top, and tall multi-pane metal framed windows.
+The headframe and pithead at Tower Colliery is a significant industrial structure.
+The headframe features four splayed supports, with two shear legs positioned towards the winder.
+These are connected to the verticals by two horizontal struts and two right-angle struts.
+There are steps along the southern shear leg leading up to a platform at the top, which provides access to the two sheaves.
+Internally, the headframe is boxed in with steel plates to prevent air from being drawn into the shaft, as this serves as the upcast shaft for the colliery.
+The pit top is enclosed by an irregular single-storey brick building situated between the legs of the frame.
+This building includes air lock doors for the entry of materials and personnel to the shaft top, along with tall multi-pane metal framed windows.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.